ColoradoStark/Tensorflow-API/Readme.md

 ### Basic Tensor Converting API

+STATUS: Functioning but still needs tweaking on reshaping the tensor array

 A flask API that talks to an exported Tensorflow Model.
 It will convert Images to Tensors for the requests, and convert Tensors to Strings for the response.
 Tested with a trained model on the Fashion MNIST dataset.
 The Jupyter Notebook used to train the model is in the repository.